 From April 2015, DWP have also been given the power to recover tax credits debt using their existing powers of recovery.
 As well as similar powers to HMRC, DWP can also recover debts through Direct Earnings Attachment (DEA) where they instruct an employer to recovery money from the employee’s pay.
 This means that tax credit claimants who claim UC will have tax credit debts recovered from their UC payments.
 From April 2018, these powers are also available to allow DWP to recover tax credit debts on behalf of HMRC from people whose claims have ended and who have not moved over to UC.
 You can read more below in our DWP and tax credit debt section.

 It should be noted that claimants do not have a choice between ‘ongoing’ and ‘direct’ recovery.
 The recovery method used is determined by the claimant’s claim circumstances.

-Direct recovery cases are dealt with by Debt Management and Banking (DMB) which is a separate arm of HMRC to the Tax Credit Office (who deal with ongoing recovery issues).
-DMB collect tax debt as well as tax credit debt although the processes for each are different.
+Direct recovery cases are dealt with by Debt Management (DM) which is a separate arm of HMRC to the tax credits processing side (who deal with ongoing recovery issues).
+DM collect tax debt as well as tax credit debt although the processes for each are different.